-We do not have the space in this paper to provide details on the specification of each component model.
-The reader is referred to the SACSIM Technical Memos (Bowman and Bradley, 2005-6), available on the website http://JBowman.net.
+We do not have the space in this paper to provide details on the exact specification or estimation results for each component model.
+Table 1 provides a summary of most of the explanatory variables used in the models.
+The reader is referred to the SACSIM Technical Memos (Bowman and Bradley, 2005-6), available on the website http://JBowman.net, as well as the SACSIM07 Model Reference Report (SACOG 2008).
 The following sections list some key aspects of the various DaySim component models.
 Similar models are grouped together, for ease of presentation.